piotr07da/EventForging/README.md

 - CosmosDb database integration
 - Opened for integration with other databases
 - Per command idempotency - ensures that the same command does not get processed more than once
+- Stores conversationId, messageId, and initiatorId for tracking and debugging purposes
 - No inheritance hell - there are no base classes, you don't have to inherit from anything

 ## Using EventForging